List of ambassadors of Peru to the Holy See

-The Extraordinary and Plenipotentiary Ambassador of Peru to the Holy See is the official representative of the Republic of Peru to the Holy See.
-The Ambassador is also accredited to the Sovereign Military Order of Malta.
+The extraordinary and plenipotentiary ambassador of Peru to the Holy See is the official representative of the Republic of Peru to the Holy See.
+The ambassador is also accredited to the Sovereign Military Order of Malta.

-Both countries officially established relations on 1859 under Pius IX and have since maintained diplomatic relations.
+Diplomatic relations were officially established in 1859 under Pius IX and have been maintained since.
+Peru maintains an embassy in Rome—accredited to the Vatican—and the Holy See has an Apostolic Nunciature in Lima.